Brevan Howard expands further into crypto as institutional interest jumps | Business

 The asset manager said it would launch a new unit, BH Digital, to manage cryptocurrency and digital assets.
 It said it would also hire Colleen Sullivan, currently CEO of the digital arm of trading firm CMT, to lead private and venture investments in crypto.
 Brevan's expansion comes on the back of other high-profile money managers venturing into this space in recent months.
 Hedge fund manager Paul Tudor Jones has invested in bitcoin while Man Group trades bitcoin futures.

 Coinbase, one of the largest cryptocurrency exchanges in the world, says institutional interest in trading cryptocurrencies has soared this year.
-In its second-quarter letter to shareholders, Coinbase said the turnover of cryptocurrencies hit a record $462 billion in the three months to June.
+In its second quarter letter to shareholders, Coinbase said turnover of cryptocurrencies hit a record $462 billion in the three months to June.
 Of this amount, $317 billion was traded by institutional investors and the rest by retail clients.

-In the year-ago period, total turnover was $28 billion, $17 billion of which was institutional trading.
+This ratio has flipped from the first quarter of 2018 when retail investors accounted for the lion's share of cryptocurrency trading.
 While hedge funds and exchanges have scrambled to capture trading revenues, global banks have been relatively slow to latch on to the trend, with their wealth management clients largely pushing them to offer cryptocurrency trading.

 Citigroup Inc is considering offering bitcoin futures trading for some institutional clients while Standard Chartered has formed a newly minted research division for cryptocurrencies.